Bijoymv/GBMovies/README.md

 * There is a space for more test coverage,featrure addition and the code refractoring.

-* Not tried react hooks but love to change it in future
+* React hooks!!! not tried yet, love to change it.